ortlof/OSSM-M5-Remote/README.md

 To help with development and design join the KinkyMakers Discord: https://discord.gg/MmpT9xE .
 Be sure to say hello in the #m5-remote channel.

+Works not with Official OSSM Firmware Right now.
+This Branch is needed: https://github.com/ortlof/OSSM-Stroke

 Supported in this version of the M5 remote:
 ## Supported sex toys in this version